alliyah95/detoX/README.md

 </div>

-The **detoX Browser Extension** is a tool designed to enhance your online experience on the Twitter platform by promoting a safer and more respectful digital environment.
+The **detoX Browser Extension** is a tool designed to enhance one's online experience on the Twitter platform by promoting a safer and more respectful digital environment.
 Specifically tailored for the context of Philippine politics, this extension is engineered to detect and address hate speech in election-related and politics-related content on Twitter.

 It makes use of a [fine-tuned BERT model](https://huggingface.co/mapsoriano/roberta-tagalog-base-philippine-elections-2016-2022-hate-speech), particularly the [RoBERTA Tagalog Base](https://huggingface.co/jcblaise/roberta-tagalog-base) variant, which was trained using a [dataset](https://huggingface.co/datasets/mapsoriano/2016_2022_hate_speech_filipino) containing tweets from the 2016 and 2022 Philippine elections.